Arp / Sequencer

 The Tab contains the small Arp / Sequencer editor, which contains the main controls.

-Click the expand button at the bottom right of the screen to see the large editor, which has additional controls.
+Click the Editor button at the bottom right of the screen to see the large editor, which has additional controls.

 Common Controls

-• Rate knob controls the length of each step of the pattern.
-It can be BPM synced or set to be time based
+Controls the length of each step of the pattern.
+It can be BPM synced or set to be time based.

 Arp mode